Treasurer/Director of Finance

 Neal DeLaurentis joined the Open Society Institute in 1998 as a Program Manager in the Economic and Business Development Network Program.
 He is currently a Vice President at SEDF, overseeing a number of portfolio companies in Eastern Europe and West Africa.
 He serves on the boards of directors of several SEDF portfolio companies.
 Previously, DeLaurentis was a Program Manager at Partners in Economic Reform, a USAID-funded project working in the coal mining regions of Russia, Ukraine and Kazakhstan.
 He was also part of the first group of Peace Corps Volunteers in Russia, focusing on small business development and municipal infrastructure issues.
 Additionally, he has worked in community banking focusing on small and medium enterprise lending.
 DeLaurentis has a BS in Finance from Villanova University and an MPA from the University of New Hampshire.

-Thomas Heck - Junior Analyst
+Thomas Fitzgerald Heck - Investment Analyst

 Fawzia Naqvi - Vice President